enigma-igm/igm_emulator/README.md

 > [!NOTE]
 > The physics of the emulator and data is set up after the HMC setups (`**Indicate which NN emulator to train/use.**`) and is consistent if answer **Y** to both prompts.

-In the end, you will have corner plots for parameter inference at cebtral model.
+In the end, you will have nice corner plots for parameter inference at central model.
 <img width="700" alt="image" src="https://github.com/user-attachments/assets/9e344e38-40d5-4d6e-b7f5-9006246567dd">

 And coverage plot for inference test in 100 (default) inferences, shaded region is Poisson error and closer to red line would mark passing the test.